7semi-solutions/7Semi-SCD4x-Arduino-Library/README.md

 - I2C connection (SDA, SCL)

 ## Getting Started

   ### 1. Library Installation

       - Download or clone the repository.

-  - Copy the files `7semi_scd4x.cpp` and `7semi_scd4x.h` into a folder named `7semi_SCD4x` under your Arduino `libraries` directory.
+      - Copy the files `7semi_hmc6343.cpp` and `7semi_hmc6343.h` into a folder named `7semi_HMC6343` under your Arduino `libraries/` directory.

       - Restart the Arduino IDE.
 ---

 ### 2. Wiring